NAVIGATION: Student Loans | Medical Students | Physician Salaries | USMLE | MCAT | Health Insurance | CME Online | Medical PDA Software

 Student loan debt

-About 50% of recent college graduates took out student loans, with an average borrowed around $10,000 (ref.
-3).
-In the last three years, rates have fallen very low.
-As of fall 2003, Stafford loan interest rates were in 3-4% range (ref.
-2).
-Consolidation interest rates can be much lower (under 2%), but this comes with very specific requirements - like good repayment history.
+About two-thirds of recent college graduates took out student loans, with an average borrowed around $26,600 (1).
+As of fall 2003, subsidized Stafford loan interest rates were in the 3-4 percent range (2).
+Consolidation interest rates can be much lower (under 2 percent), but this comes with very specific requirements, like good repayment history.

 Like any debt, student loans can influence your credit and your future decisions.
-Students who borrowed a substantial amount for college (more than $5000) are less likely to pursue higher education (ref.
-3).
-In addition, student loan debt that exceeds 8% of your income can be seen negatively when your credit gets assessed for future loans.
+Students who borrowed a substantial amount for college (more than $5,000) are less likely to pursue higher education.
+In addition, student loan debt that exceeds 8 percent of your income can be seen negatively when your credit gets assessed for future loans.

 References and Links